UK's Sunak faces down critics after Boris Johnson honours row | Politics

 Sunak has the power to overrule HOLAC's advice, but said he chose not to.
 "If people don't like that, then tough," he said.

+Johnson said Sunak's version of events was "rubbish".
+"To honour these peerages it was not necessary to overrule HOLAC - but simply to ask them to renew their vetting, which was a mere formality," Johnson said in a statement.

-As prime minister, Johnson had himself overruled HOLAC when appointing a Conservative Party donor in 2020.
-Despite being forced from power last year by a party revolt over his conduct, Johnson commands a loyal core of supporters in the Conservatives who regard him as a powerful vote-winner in parts of the country others, like Sunak, cannot reach.
+As prime minister, Johnson himself overruled HOLAC when appointing a Conservative Party donor in 2020.
+Despite being for ced from power last year by a party revolt over his conduct, Johnson commands a loyal core of supporters in the Conservatives who regard him as a powerful vote-winner in parts of the country that others, like Sunak, cannot reach.

 Sunak, who served as finance minister under Johnson before playing a pivotal role in his downfall, has struggled to unify the party behind him ahead of a national election expected next year.
 Johnson resigned from parliament on Friday in a protest against lawmakers investigating whether he misled parliament over illegal parties during COVID lockdowns at his Downing Street office when he was prime minister.